Threat Model

 Trust Model v1

-• Keys: generated or imported through vetted sources; the library attempts to zeroise secrets after use but assumes applications keep keys confidential.
+• Keys: generated or imported through documented sources; the library provides best-effort cleanup helpers but assumes applications keep keys confidential.

 • Randomness: relies on the operating system’s CSPRNG; deployments must ensure sufficient entropy.